“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning, and focused effort.” — Paul J. Meyer

 By And Large

 Automating most of your tasks and improving team collaboration can help you significantly to simplify complex tasks and get more done in less time.
-For that, you would need a feature-rich project management and team collaboration tool like ProofHub to manage everything from one place and have ultimate control over teams and projects without breaking a bank.
+For that, you would need feature-rich project management and team collaboration tools such as ProofHub to manage everything from one place and have ultimate control over teams and projects without breaking a bank.